ioanniskousis/tic-tac-toe/README.md

 <!-- ABOUT THE PROJECT -->
 ## Game Rules
-* The game is played by two players.
+* The game is played by two players
-* It provides a grid 3 x 3 cells, where each player inserts his/her own symbol, usually X or O.
+* It provides a grid 3 x 3 cells, where each player inserts his/her own symbol, usually X or O
-* The players insert their symbol in rotation, one after the other; always choosing an empty cell.
+* The players insert their symbol in rotation, one after the other; always choosing an empty cell
-* The player's goal is to align his/her symbol in a row, column or diagonal; this results to a game winner.
+* The player's goal is to align his/her symbol in a row, column or diagonal; this results to a game winner
-* The game may result to NO WINNER, in case there is no empty cell left and no pattern found.
+* The game may result to NO WINNER when there are no empty cells left and no pattern was found
-* In the case of NO WINNER, the players are swapped.
+* In the case of NO WINNER, the players are swapped

 In our application, players can continue playing after 'game over' for another round; the winner always plays second after each round.